 Maine Huts & Trails offers a guided snowshoe trip to Stratton Brook Hut, which is a great introduction to the system, and is one of the most popular winter trips.

-While snowshoeing is a great way to use all the trails, we recommend Oak Knoll Trail to Stratton Brook Hut; Larry or Warren’s Trail near Poplar Hut; the Birch, Shore, or Hemlock Trails near Flagstaff Hut, and Fisherman’s Trail near Grand Falls Hut.
+While snowshoeing is a great way to use all the trails, we recommend Oak Knoll Trail to Stratton Brook Hut; Larry or Warren’s Trail near Poplar Hut; the Birch, Beaver, or Shore Trail near Flagstaff Hut, and Fisherman’s Trail near Grand Falls Hut.
 Most Maine Huts & Trails routes are fairly flat with no significant elevation changes.
 Be sure to refer to the map before setting out to familiarize yourself with the terrain.

 Snowshoes are available for guests to use for the day at the huts at no charge, or you can contact the Sugarloaf Outdoor Center for rental equipment to use on the Maine Huts & Trails system.